 In some instances, we may have relationships with non-profits, solicitors or affiliates.
 Any such relationship and/or compensation shall be revealed prior to entering into an agreement.

-Please also realize that we believe the above information to be accurate but with an ever-shifting tax landscape, all scenarios were strictly hypothetical.
+Please also realize that we believe the above information to be accurate, but with an ever-shifting tax landscape, all scenarios were strictly hypothetical and are subject to change.
+Before acting on anything please consult your own financial advisor.
 Past performance is no indication of future returns.